 Founded by Julian Stevens over a decade ago, GoTech Roofing has established itself as the number 1 provider of flat roofing services in the DC Metro Area.
 We provide flat roof repair and flat roof replacement services with a real focus on customer satisfaction.
 We are a Washington DC and Virginia Class A Contractor and fully insured with Workman's Compensation and Liability Insurance.
 GoTech Roofing provides each and every client with an incomparable flat roofing experience through our outstanding customer service and exceptional quality.
 We understand that each flat roof is unique and will treat it as such.
 Having worked 10 years providing multi-million dollar contracting services for the DC Federal Government, Julian (CEO of GoTech Roofing) took a look at the antiquated flat roofing construction process and knew there was a better way.
 He built GoTech Roofing utilizing Dynamics Customer Relationship Management (CRM) software fully integrated with Microsoft Project Professional software to create a Proprietary Customer Service-Oriented Roofing Process that starts with your first communication with us all the way to when we shake hands when the job is done.
 With our GoTech Proprietary Customer Service-Oriented Roofing Process you can skip the headaches, schedule delays, lack of contractor communication, cost increases, and nonsense – we handle every roofing project detail from start to finish in a written scheduled process you will receive on day one.

-GoTech Roofing just finished installing a New Bitumen Torch Down Roofing Installation with All New Custom Metal Coping.
-The existing roof was 15 years old and the metal coping was completely rusted and leaking in multiple places.
-In addition, the roof had an incorrect slope and water was severely pooling around the HVAC equipment.
+GoTech Roofing just finished installing a New Bitumen Torch Down Flat Roof Installation with All New Custom Metal Coping.
+The existing flat roof was 15 years old and the metal coping was completely rusted and leaking in multiple places.
+In addition, the flat roof had an incorrect slope and water was severely pooling around the HVAC equipment.
 The GoTech Roofing Team installed a cricket and corrected the slope.
 This video is the next morning after a heavy rain.
 As you can see, no water pooling now.
 The top metal drip edge was pressed into a sawed gap in the walls and sealed so that no water can ever get behind the metal coping.

 But, there are several disadvantages of EPDM.
 First, it is black in color and its rubber surface tends to heat up in the sun.
 This can have a negative impact on the heating & cooling bill of the property owner.
 Second, because EPDM is made of black rubber, it tends to expand and contract as it heats from the summer sun and cools during the winter.
 This can lead to seams coming apart over the years.
 Thus, EPDM flat roof systems need regular inspection and maintenance to stay watertight.